AnthonySHM/Research/Server-Client Dynamics.md

 Data Display: Presenting information retrieved from the server in a clear and informative manner.<br>
 User Input Handling: Processing user actions and sending data to the server.<br>
 Dynamic Updates: Modifying the page content without full reloads.

+### Client-Side Rendering (CSR)
+CSR involves sending a minimal HTML structure to the client, which is then dynamically updated using JavaScript.
+This approach is common in modern web applications for creating interactive user experiences.

+Example: The Svelte components like ProductForm.svelte and DeleteButton.svelte primarily contain client-side code.
+They handle user interactions, update the UI, and trigger actions like creating, updating, or deleting products.

 ### Key Technologies
 HTML (HyperText Markup Language): Defines the structure of a webpage.<br>